prowler-cloud/prowler/README.md

 AWS is made to be flexible for service links within and between different AWS accounts, we all know that.

-This group of checks helps to analyse a particular AWS account (subject) on existing links to other AWS accounts across various AWS services, in order to identify untrusted links.
+This group of checks helps to analyze a particular AWS account (subject) on existing links to other AWS accounts across various AWS services, in order to identify untrusted links.

 ### Run
 To give it a quick shot just call: